 The difficulties associated with living abroad can sometimes cause expats to become lazy.
 Some, overwhelmed by Japanese financial institutions, will just buy a few popular stocks and forget about them.

 While this approach is better than not investing, holding just a few stocks is not ideal.
 Oftentimes expats will just buy major Japanese tech stocks, then wonder why their portfolio is experiencing high volatility and lagging stock market indexes.

-If international markets are intimidating, expats can seek financial advice.
+If investing international markets is intimidating, Americans in Japan can seek financial advice.
 Financial advisers experienced in working with expats can help create an investment portfolio optimized to the specific needs expats have.
-The ideal portfolio should include a broad basket of stocks, real estate, bonds, currency, and potentially cryptocurrency.
+The ideal portfolio should include a broad basket of stocks, real estate, bonds, and alternative investments.